Geerodge/georgemc.co.uk/src/newsletters/how-to-define-your-target-audience-and-craft-messaging-that-will-attract-them.md

 Your product or service is how that transformation is made, and they can buy it with cold hard cash.

-*Read more about [why customer buy](/newsletters/why-customers-buy-and-the-levers-you-can-use/) from a previous article.*
+*Read more about [why customers buy](/newsletters/why-customers-buy-and-the-levers-you-can-use/) from a previous article.*

 &nbsp;